Loan Information and Forms

-Students who need additional funds after considering the feasibility of The Direct Stafford loan or students who are ineligible for federal aid, may need to apply for a private loan.
-It is NWACC's policy that our students apply for a Federal Direct Stafford Loan prior to an Alternative Loan as it is in the student's best interest.
+Students who need additional funds after considering the feasibility of The Direct Stafford Loan or students who are ineligible for federal aid, may need to apply for a private loan.
+It is NWACC's recommendation that our students apply for a Federal Direct Stafford Loan prior to an Alternative Loan as it is in the student's best interest.

-For more information about alternative loans, go to www.elmselect.com.
+For more information and to apply for alternative loans, go to www.elmselect.com.

 To view the information:

 For questions/comments on this content, please contact Financial Aid.